takitakitanana/fuzzmask/README.md

     cd fuzzmask
     ```

-3. **Set Up for Cross-Compilation to Windows (amd64)**:
+3. **Set Up for Cross-Compilation to Windows**:

-   To compile for Windows, install the required `x86_64-pc-windows-gnu` target:
+   To compile for Windows (amd64), install the required `x86_64-pc-windows-gnu` target:

     ```bash
     rustup target add x86_64-pc-windows-gnu
     ```

    Additionally, ensure you have **GCC** installed with `mingw-w64` (for creating Windows executables) on your Linux system.

    On Debian/Ubuntu, you can install it with:

     ```bash
     sudo apt update